graftak/monolog-loki/README.md

       type:   whatfailuregroup
       members: [loki]
       level: debug
-      process_psr_3_messages: true # optional but we find it rather useful (Note : native handler required to use)
+      process_psr_3_messages: true # optional but we find it rather useful (Note: native handler required to use)
 ```

 ## Laravel App